Nested Sampling for ARIMA Model Selection in Astronomical Time-Series Analysis: Results

 The first 255 data points corresponding to the years from 1700 to 1954 are used as the training dataset.
 The results of ADF and KPSS stationarity tests, on this training data, are outlined in Table \ref{tab:stationarity_tests}.

-From the p-value and the critical value at 5\% significance level of both tests, it can be concluded that the time-series data is stationary.
+From the $p$-value and the critical value at 5\% significance level of both tests, it can be concluded that the time-series data is stationary.
 Therefore, no differencing is required and the $d$ order is set to zero for the ARIMA grid search.
-A grid search was carried out for ARIMA orders up-to ten (Figure \ref{fig:sunspotheatmap}), which selected ARIMA($9,0,1$) model with the highest log posterior probability of $\log{P_{\text{max}}}=-1.3\pm0.5$.
+A grid search was carried out for ARIMA orders up to ten (Figure \ref{fig:sunspotheatmap}), which selected the ARIMA($9,0,1$) model with the posterior probability of $\log{P_{\text{max}}}=-1.3\pm0.5$.

-On the contrary, ARIMA($3,0,3$) is chosen as the best-fit model on the basis of the Bayesian Information Criterion (BIC), as shown in Figure \ref{fig:sunspots_bic}.
-The maximum likelihood estimation method adopted by the ARIMA model function in \texttt{statsmodels} failed to converge for multiple higher order ARIMA models.